What is Theravāda?

 Doctrinal centre

-The Pāli canon — the Tipiṭaka, three baskets — was preserved orally for several centuries before being committed to writing in Sri Lanka in the first century BCE.
-Theravāda's distinctive doctrinal commitments include the analysis of mind into momentary dhammas (treated in the Abhidhamma), the centrality of the three marks of existence — impermanence, anatta and dukkha — and the figure of the arahant (the fully liberated one) as the ideal of awakening.
-The tradition is conservative in the literal sense: it has changed less, doctrinally, than any other major Buddhist school.
+The Pāli canon — the Tipiṭaka, meaning three baskets — was preserved orally for centuries before being written down in Sri Lanka in the first century BCE.
+Theravāda's core doctrinal commitments include the analysis of mind into momentary dhammas (treated in the Abhidhamma), the three marks of existence — impermanence§, anatta and dukkha§ — and the arahant as the model of full awakening.
+Of all the major Buddhist schools, Theravāda has changed least in doctrine since its origins.

 Practice tradition